10 Design Mistakes & How to Fix Them

 The leaves are a deep green, and heart-shaped!

 Though they’re called “lilac bushes”, they have a woody stem and are in the olive tree family.
+They’re also very prolific, and mature trees will send up runners/baby trees from the roots!

 Fresh Cut Lilac Bouquet Tutorial by sheholdsdearly.com

-Lilac Bouquet Tutorial and Tips:
+Now let’s talk about my Lilac Bouquet Tutorial and Tips:

 Number One | Cut flowers in the cool of the day!
 That can mean either morning, or night, or just a cool spring day.
-Just take care to avoid cutting them in hot or sunny weather.
+Take care to avoid cutting them in hot or sunny weather.

 Number Two | Lilacs won’t change or continue to blossom once cut (unlike flowers like roses and tulips).
 So make sure that you cut the blossoms that already look how you want them to look.